martianbandit/Agentic-Coding-Framework/01_AI-RUN/07_Start_Building.md

 ### Project Completion

-Once all tasks have been implemented:
+Once all tasks have been implemented, **tested, and the preview has been validated by the user**:

-1. Verify that all acceptance criteria have been met
+1. Verify that all acceptance criteria have been met and all tests are passing.
-2. Conduct a final review of the codebase
+2. Conduct a final review of the codebase and ensure all documentation is up-to-date.
-3. Prepare for deployment according to the deployment plan in the PRD
+3. Prepare for deployment according to the deployment plan in the PRD and `../02_AI-DOCS/Deployment/deployment_guide.md`.

 ### Iteration and Feedback